wpilibsuite/frc-docs/source/docs/software/trajectory-end-to-end/characterizing-drive.rst

 .. note:: Feedback gains do *not*, in general, transfer across robots.
 Do *not* use the gains from this tutorial for your own robot.

 We now :ref:`calculate the feedback gains <docs/software/wpilib-tools/robot-characterization/analyzing-feedback:Feedback Analysis>` for the PID control that we will use to follow the path.
-Trajectory following with WPILib's RAMSETE controller uses velocity closed-loop control, so we first select ``velocity`` mode in the characterization tool:
+Trajectory following with WPILib's RAMSETE controller uses velocity closed-loop control, so we first select ``Velocity`` mode in the characterization tool:

 |Velocity Mode|